Initial Applicants

 Getting a Spanish Bank Account

-If your transfer exceeds $600 USD, get a significant discount.≈Mid to late September Sign a lease for an apartment and get a permanent address.
+(Save money and support the webpage)≈Mid to late September Sign a lease for an apartment and get a permanent address.

 Apartments, Temporary Accommodation, and WIFI

 Before the School Year Starts Get a Spanish background check (It’s easy, don’t worry).
+Additionally, it’s not always required, especially for first time NALCAP participants.

-Certificado por Delitos de Naturaleza Sexual
+Certificado de Delitos de Naturaleza Sexual

 Priority: